precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

   // read checkpoint & endTimeStep
   ...
 }
-// usual finalization
 ...
 ```

-The `precice.isReadDataAvailable()` and `precice.isWriteDataRequired(dt)` are optional, but recommended -- especially, if subcycling is used.

 As described in ["Step 7 - Data initialization"](couple-your-code-initializing-coupling-data), we can also use `initializeData` to provide initial data for the interpolation.
 If `initializeData` is not called, preCICE uses zero initial data for constructing the interpolant.